ehernandez-xk/k8s-study/install/kind.md

 https://kind.sigs.k8s.io

+Is a tool for running local Kubernetes clusters using Docker container as “nodes”.

 ## Usage

 The `create` by default creates 1 node but you can pass a configuration to specify the number of pods